Needlets and foreground removal for SKAO hydrogen intensity maps: Gaussian and log-normal simulations

 We consider 105 \textsc{HEALPix} maps of 1 MHz thickness in the range $\nu \in \left[ 900.5 - 1004.5 \right]$ MHz, corresponding to the redshift range $z \in \left[ 0.41 - 0.58 \right]$.
 According to Eq.~\eqref{eq:theta_fwhm}, the beam width ranges from 1.3 to 1.8 deg.
 The \textsc{HEALPix} maps have a resolution of $N_{\rm side}=$128 and we consider scales up to $\ell_{\rm max}=3 N_{\rm side}-1$.\\ All simulated maps are masked in the Galactic plane, implementing a mask with $f_{\rm sky}=50\%$, as shown in Fig.~\ref{fig:obs_data_ch_952.5_mask}.\\

-The power at the angular scales of the simulated components is plotted in Fig.~\ref{fig:cl_components}.
+The power at the angular scales of the simulated components is plotted in Fig.~\ref{fig:cl_components}, using the estimator later described at the beginning of Section \ref{sec:results}.
 On the left, each component is plotted at frequency $\nu=$952 MHz: foreground emissions are orders of magnitude higher than the cosmological signal.
 The right panel shows the effect of the telescope beam in the frequency range $\nu \in \left[ 900.5 - 1004.5 \right]$ MHz: there is a drop in power at $\ell_{\rm beam} \sim \pi/\theta_{\rm FWHM}$.
 Here, for simplicity, we plot the value at $\theta_{\rm FWHM,\, min}$.
 The effect of the mask is shown in bottom panel: the masking of the 50\% of the sky in the Galactic plane changes the contributions of the different contaminants.